 Okay, sitting down and planning a whole school year’s worth of lunches in one sitting does not sound fun, and that’s not what I’m saying you should do, either.
 Instead, you should get an idea of what you are going to be doing for your children’s lunches throughout the year.

 When will be the best time of day for you to make their lunches, or will you figure it out from day to day.
 Will you make the lunches yourself, will you have your kids help you, or will you have your kids make their lunches on their own?
+What kinds of meals are easy and quick to make for days when you don’t have time to make a big meal?

 Related: 5 Ways to Meal Prep for a Week